 The growing expansion and usage of mobile technologies are blurring the lines between work and home – ideally, as we are now empowered to work from anywhere on earth.
 As companies are exploring new horizons of a ‘mobile first’ world, employees are leveraging the influx of smartphones, tablets, and other handheld devices while carrying on with their work on-the-go – meeting customers, offering on-field services, enabling sales, reaching out to stakeholders, driving and transferring goods, managing workflows, tracking processes and so on.
 Connect, collaborate, communicate and control – these have become the 4 keywords associated with a successful enforcement of a mobile workforce.

 According to Forrester, ‘By 2020, the mobile workforce population is expected to reach 105 million—nearly three-quarters of the total U.S. workforce.’
 So, what are those few significant factors that a company must consider, to drive a successful mobile workforce?

 1. Understand business needs and employee mindset and find a way to sync them both

-The first step of having a successful mobile workforce is to ensure that your company really needs one!
+The first step to having a successful mobile workforce is to ensure that your company really needs one!
 The core objectives behind letting your employees work from anywhere, anytime should be to enhance customer service, promote employee productivity and grow business revenues while ensuring relevance, accuracy, and security of enterprise data and customer information.
 This involves having a clear communication between the employees and the IT leaders, where the later must convey the set of expectations, deliverables and company regulations with utmost clarity.

 Second, the right deployment option must be determined to know if the company can implement BYOD as a practice or will deploy COPE (company-owned personally enabled) as a strategy.
 This will further help to regularize the entire mobile landscape for the company and its employees.
 Employees must feel a combined sense of freedom as well as answerability while working in an environment of enterprise mobility.